Making a Crokinole board

 Gluing them all together into an octagon was a little tougher though, and not all the joints came together as closely and precisely as I had hoped they would.

 I cut these as multiple passes on a radial arm saw.
-If you cut them on the table saw, the multiple passes might not work as well, and a dado blade would be best.
+If you cut them on the table saw it would be better to cut them in one pass with a dado blade.

-Finally, once the glue on everything was dry, I flattened the joints on my jointer.
+Finally, once the glue on everything was dry, I planed everything smooth and flush on my jointer.
 This also allowed me to hide a slight bit of alignment error I had on the joints.
 The wood on one side of the joints was about half a millimeter higher than on the other side after assembly.

-So with the splines inserted, and joining the whole frame, I was able to completely hide any lack of precision in the frame.
+So with the pieces inserted into the joints and planing it all, I was able to completely hide any lack of precision in the frame.

 The next step was to make the trim around the frame.
 A nice aspect of making an octagonal frame was that I could use short pieces for the frame.
 I used short pieces of hardwood that I cut out of a piece of firewood.

-I cut a rabbet into the pieces to join them with the frame, and rounded the top corners, with a small hand plane.
-To join them to the frame, I cut one end of all the pieces to the required 22.5 degree miter, and then fitted one piece at a time.
-Once fitted, I glued it on, and then measure and cut the next piece, and check the fit of that with another piece before gluing it on.
+I cut a rabbet into the pieces to join them with the frame, and rounded the top corners with a small hand plane.
+To join them to the frame, I cut one end of all the pieces to the required 22.5 degree miter and then fitted one piece at a time.
+Once fitted, I glued it on, then measure and cut the next piece and checked the fit of that with the piece to go on after that before gluing int on.

 Once the glue was dry in the frame, I cut splines into the edges of the trim.
 I used a table saw sled to support the frame at the right angle, and slid it against the rip fence to position the cut where I wanted it.

 The next step is to cut the main playing board.
 The board itself is a circle of 26" diameter, cut from veneered plywood.
 26" is just a little too big to cut from a quarter sheet of plywood.
-After I cut it round on the band saw, I put a nail thru the middle and put it on another piece of plywood on my table saw sled.
-Rotating it past the blade, I was able to get the edge perfectly round.
+After I cut it approximately round on the band saw, I put a small nail through the middle and put it on another piece of plywood on my table saw sled.
+By rotating it past the blade, I was able to get the edge perfectly round.

-Researching Crokinole board dimensions on the web a little bit, apparently, a lot of manufacturers actually make boards of 24" diameter, so that they can cut 8 from a full sheet of plywood.
-Fortunately, the scrap of plywood I had at hand was just a little wider than 26", so it was perfect for the job.
+Researching Crokinole board dimensions on the web, apparently, a lot of manufacturers actually make boards of 24" diameter, so that they can cut 8 from a full sheet of 4'x8' plywood.
+Fortunately, the scrap of plywood I had at hand was just a little wider than 26", so I didn't have to compromise on dimensions.

 Some people cut the markings on the board by cutting V groves with a router.
 I didn't quite have time for that, and I figured pencil lines would be just as good.
-I used a 0.9 mm pencil, which I guided with some notches cut into a piece of wood to make the circles.
-For the pin in the middle, I jus stuck a drill bit backwards into the hole.
+I used a 0.9 mm pencil.
+A strip of wood with some notches cut into the edge served as a sort of compass to draw the circles.
+For the center pivot I jus stuck a drill bit backwards into the hole.
 If I was doing it again, I'd use a slightly thicker pencil to get wider lines.

-Pencil is of course easily smeared, so the first coat of varnish I put on, I dabbed on with a cloth, rather than brushing it on.
-That way, I didn't end up smearing the pencil lines.
+Pencil is of course easily smeared, so I dabbed the first coat of varnish instead of brushing it on.
+That way I didn't end up smearing the pencil lines.
 Once the first coat of varnish was on, I could sand the varnish smooth without risk of smearing the pencil marks.

-After fixing the pencil lines with the first coat of varnish, I drilled the 1 3/8" center hole and the 3/8" holes for the pegs.
-I then proceeded to put on the remaining coats of varnish on the board (4 coats in total), and then inserted the pegs, which are simply cut from 3/8" dowel.
+After the first coat of varnish I drilled the 1 3/8" center hole and the 3/8" holes for the pegs.
+I then proceeded to put on the remaining coats of varnish on the board (4 coats in total), and then inserted the pegs.
+The pegs are just pieces of 3/8" dowel.
 With varnish on the pegs and the hole, the pegs actually needed driving in with a hammer.
-I fixed them in place with a bit more varnish, rather than glue, seeing that the wood and pegs were already sealed with varnish when I installed them.
+I fixed them in place with a bit more varnish rather than glue seeing that the wood and pegs were already sealed with varnish at this point.

 Next: Making crokinole disks